Moriarty, New Mexico: Culture

 Every October, Moriarty plays host to the Pinto Bean Fiesta, which is composed of a bunch of simple games in Crosley Park, as well as a parade and crowning of a "Pinto Bean Queen."

 The Albuquerque Soaring Club (ASC), established in 1960 in Albuquerque, New Mexico, is currently headquartered at the Moriarty Municipal Airport.
 Moriarty boasts some of the finest year round soaring conditions in the United States, including 15 knot thermals to 22,000 ft, mountain wave to 34,000 ft, and orographic lift off the Manzano, Sandia, Ortiz, and Sangre de Cristo mountain ranges.
 Many flights in excess of 300 miles are recorded each year.
 Many pilots have achieved all of their soaring diamonds out of Moriarty.
 Moriarty airport is also home to the United States Southwest Soaring Museum, and has a commercial glider operation, Sundance Aviation.

-Moriarty also serves as a fireworks Mecca for the Albuquerque metropolitan area with two year around stores as well as at least two other large tents which set up for the sixteen-day selling period allowed by New Mexico State Law from June 20 to July 6.
-Vendors sell both BlackCat and TNT brand fireworks.
+Moriarty is a popular destination for fireworks for people in the Albuquerque metropolitan area, with two year around stores as well as at least two other large tents which set up for the sixteen-day selling period allowed by New Mexico State Law from June 20 to July 6.
 All vendors are located along old US 66 and competition is always fierce.
 Almost all Class C fireworks are allowed for sale and use in Moriarty including firecrackers, mortars, Roman candles, and cakes up to 500 grams (the maximum allowance), and although bottle rockets have been banned throughout New Mexico for the last three years, larger stick rockets are still allowed.

 Moriarty is named after the first permanent settler in the town, Michael Timothy Moriarty.